ibugithub/imageGallery/README.md

 images to rearrange their positions in the grid.<br>
 This is achieved using HTML5 drag-and-drop functionality.<br>

-&#9989; Bouncing Animation: The last card in the<br>
-grid has a bouncing animation effect when clicked.<br>

 &#9989; Checkbox Selection: You can click on an<br>
 image to select it.
 A green checkmark is displayed<br>
 over the selected image.<br>